Daniel Franzese: Career

-Actor
+Acting

+Franzese portrayed high school student Damian Leigh in the teen comedy film Mean Girls (2004).
+Mean Girls grossed $130.1 million worldwide and has become a cult classic.
+In 2018, he was set to reprise his role as Damian in Ariana Grande's music video for the song "Thank U, Next", but had to drop out due to scheduling conflicts.
+He was doing a comedy tour at the time.

-Daniel Franzese has appeared in numerous feature films, including Bully, Party Monster, Mean Girls, Bristol Boys and War of the Worlds.
+He has appeared in numerous feature films, including Bully, Party Monster, Bristol Boys and War of the Worlds.
 He has also guest starred on several television series, including The Comeback, CSI: Crime Scene Investigation, Burn Notice, Party Down, and the web series Foodies.
 He had a main role in the 2010 film I Spit on Your Grave.

-In 2015, he was cast as Eddie in the HBO series Looking; and in 2016 he landed the role of Vern Testaverde in ABC Family's Recovery Road.
-In 2016 and early 2017, he portrayed Jackson Morrison in ABC's legal drama Conviction.
+In 2015, he was cast as Eddie in HBO's comedy-drama television series Looking; and in 2016, he landed the main role of Vern Testaverde in ABC Family's teen drama series Recovery Road.
+In 2016 and early 2017, he portrayed Jackson Morrison in ABC's legal drama series Conviction.
+In November 2023, he appeared in a Mean Girls-themed Black Friday commercial for Walmart alongside his original Mean Girls co-stars Lindsay Lohan, Lacey Chabert, Amanda Seyfried and Rajiv Surendra.
+He portrayed his original Mean Girls character Damian Leigh in a second commercial for Walmart titled "Cady's Wednesday", released on November 15, 2023.

-Comedian
+Comedy

-Franzese has written, directed and performed several live comedy productions, including his one-man Off-Broadway show, I’ve Never Really Made the Kind of Money to Become a Mess, which premiered in New York in 2013 at The Players Theater, and his 2011 rock opera JERSEY SHORESICAL: A FRICKIN ROCK OPERA!, which also premiered in New York at The Fringe Festival before its run in Los Angeles at the Hayworth Theatre.
+Franzese has written, directed and performed several live comedy productions, including his one-man Off-Broadway show, I've Never Really Made the Kind of Money to Become a Mess, which premiered in New York in 2013 at The Players Theater, and his 2011 rock opera Jersey Shoresical: A Frickin Rock Opera!, which also premiered in New York at The Fringe Festival before its run in Los Angeles at the Hayworth Theatre.
 Franzese is also an emerging stand-up comedian, and has performed on stages across America at clubs like Stand Up Live in Phoenix and the Comedy Store in Hollywood.

 Franzese has been a guest panelist on the Logo TV comedy game show Gay for Play Starring RuPaul and was the host of Gay Skit Happens, a comedy sketch show, also on Logo TV.

-Franzese's stand up comedy tour, Yass You're Amazing!, found success at colleges, clubs and theaters.
+Franzese's stand-up comedy tour, Yass You're Amazing!, found success at colleges, clubs and theaters.
 He has also headlined The Burbank Comedy Festival, The Ruby LA Queer Comedy Festival.
 In 2019, Franzese performed his hit New York comedy show Danny Franzese and The House Of Glen Coco at SF Sketchfest featuring his pick of the best and brightest in queer comedy.

-Curator

-On October 12, 2007, Franzese curated his first art show called Halloween, a multi-artist show which examined celebrity, vanity, money, and the titular holiday.